How to Use GPT-5.2 for Video Translation [2026 Guide]

 What is GPT-5.2 and why use it for video translation?What Is GPT-5.2 and Why Use It for Video Translation?

-When should I choose GPT-5.2 for my video project?When to Choose GPT-5.2 for Your Video Project
+When should I choose GPT-5.2 for my project?When to Choose GPT-5.2 for Your Video Project

 What are the exact steps to use GPT-5.2 in VideoDubber?Step-by-Step: How to Use GPT-5.2 in VideoDubber